Most small businesses I meet don't need more products. They need a predictable way to make money.

 This is your engine block.

-Revenue is worthless if your CAC is too high, your gross margin is too low, or you’re collecting cash too slowly.
+Revenue is worthless if your CAC is too high, your gross margin is too low, or you're collecting cash too slowly.
+I share how to pick the right KPIs in another post.

 A strong offer with weak economics is still a broken engine.